5 Pa. universities could face layoffs in 2018

 California, Cheyney, Clarion and Edinboro university administrators sent union groups a letter about the possible cuts ahead of an April 1 deadline, as required by union contract.
 Mansfield University administrators issued the same notice March 21, according to the Association of Pennsylvania State College and University Faculties.

-The “letters of retrenchment” come as the statewide system faces mounting financial challenges and steep enrollment drops.
+The “letters of retrenchment” were sent as the statewide system faces mounting financial challenges and steep enrollment drops.
 But Kenn Marshall, a spokesman for Pennsylvania's State System of Higher Education, said no decisions have been made about possible program or workforce cuts.

-“It's just to let them know there's a possibility that retrenchment might occur and if anything were to occur it wouldn't be until the start of the 2018-19 school year,” Marshall said.
+“It's just to let them know there's a possibility that retrenchment might occur and, if anything were to occur, it wouldn't be until the start of the 2018-19 school year,” Marshall said.
 “That gives everybody plenty of time to sit down and talk and try to figure out a way to avoid retrenchment.”

 Association President Ken Mash said in a written statement that his organization will work with the state university system “to find solutions that are best for students and the faculty members retrenchment would affect directly.”